Skip to main content

 • passphrase: Optional[str] = None - The passphrase to use, if required by the selected security type.

-For more information on security options, see Endpoint security.
+For more information, see Endpoint security.

 note